Milan’s top tourist attractions to see on a quick layover

 by Beth Graham

-I lived in Milan for more than two years and despite its reputation as a high powered business destination, there really are a few great sites to see.
+I lived in Milan for more than two years and despite its reputation as a high-powered business destination, there really are a few great sites to see, especially on a quick layover in Milan.
 For most, it’s just a layover destination as they connect to Venice or Florence.
-But here are a few reasons why spending a day in world’s fashion capital is worth it.
+But here are a few reasons why spending a day in the world’s fashion capital is worth it.

 Coffee